| |

 Quote:

-| "I briefly recount this
+"I briefly recount

-of abode.
+only place of abode.
 The white man wishes we-Blacks were "aliens"

 to the Americas.
-But, we had a
+But, we had

-history before these coarse white tribes of Western
+a history before these coarse white tribes of Western

 Europe and their settler’s barbarity started.
-(BEFORE, Islam
+(BEFORE,

-anyone’s biological fatalistic notions, their fear, chaos
+take on anyone’s biological fatalistic notions, their

-on this earth.
-Look up and remember who you are my Black people." |
+that ever existed on this earth.
+Look up and remember who you

 To conclude, I made my statements within the context of empowering Black